Vitruves/carquet/README.md

 - C11-compatible compiler (GCC 4.9+, Clang 3.4+, MSVC 2015+)
 - CMake 3.16+
-- zstd and zlib (automatically fetched if not found)
+- zstd and zlib (automatically fetched via FetchContent if not found on system)

+Works on Linux, macOS, Windows, and any POSIX system.
+Tested on x86_64, ARM64, and should work on RISC-V, MIPS, PowerPC, s390x, etc.

 ### Basic Build